 Elbows and needs are highly sensitive areas for a MotoGP rider.
 In fact, the riders use knee sliders to come in direct contact with the track.
 These surfaces are extremely abrasive and hot.
 So basically while taking turns, the rider has to depend on the protective abilities of their knee sliders.

 The riders start their physical training cycle with a pre-season in December.
-It usually consists of cardio and full-body workout, 6 hours a day and 6 days a week.
-These 6 hours are divided into cycling, gym and some time in the pool.
+It usually consists of cardio and full-body workouts, 6 hours a day and 6 days a week.
+These 6 hours are divided into cycling, gym, and some time in the pool.

 During the racing period, which starts in March, riders do exercises they think they need, of course under the guidance of expert trainers.
 They usually want to maintain strength and the exercises undertaken are also for the same.